Wildlander-mod/wildlander-mod.github.io/_15ClassGuides/ClassPlanner.md

 Some Notes:

-1. Ruleset chosen should be requiem 4.0 + fozar as its the closest to wildlander
+1. Ruleset chosen should be requiem 4.0 + fozar as its the closest to Wildlander
-1. then smithing tree forces you to take morrowing smithing before you take orcish - in wildlander we dont do this, so this perk can be ignored.
+1. The smithing tree forces you to take morrowind smithing before you take Orcish - in Wildlander we don't do this, so this perk can be ignored.